 On July 21, police revoked Chan, Yeung, and Fung’s bails and detained them, according to news reports.
 On the same day, police arrested former executive editor-in-chief Lam Man-chung on suspicion of “conspiring to collude with foreign forces,” reports said.
 On July 22, a court denied Chan, Fung, Yeung, and Lam’s bail applications and formally charged them with collusion under the national security law, according to news reports.

-Prosecutors accuse the four of conspiring with Law, Cheung Kim hung, Next Digital founder Jimmy Lai, and three Next Digital entities to call for foreign sanctions against Hong Kong and China between July 1, 2020, and April 3, 2021.
+Prosecutors accuse the four of conspiring with Law, Cheung Kim-hung, Next Digital and Apple Daily founder Jimmy Lai, and three Next Digital entities to call for foreign sanctions against Hong Kong and China between July 1, 2020, and April 3, 2021.

-Chan, Lai, and other executives’ arrests came amid authorities’ crackdown on the city’s pro-democracy movement, which targeted many media figures and activists critical of the government and the Chinese Communist Party.
+The arrests of Chan, Lai, and other executives came amid authorities’ crackdown on the city’s pro-democracy movement, which targeted many media figures and activists critical of the government and the Chinese Communist Party.